alexcarpenter/alexcarpenter.me/src/content/posts/things-that-make-me-happy.md

 - Pushing Micah on his swing in the front yard
 - Weekend coffee shop visits with the family before the farmers market
 - Zach Bryan All Night Revival live in concert
+- New Balance 990's in gray of course
 - Duck camo
 - Titanium